OllieJones/index-wp-mysql-for-speed/readme.txt

 = Which versions of MySQL and MariaDB work best? =

 If at all possible upgrade to Version 8 or later of MySQL.
 For MariaDB upgrade to Version 10.3 or later.
 The MySQL and MariaDB developers have made many performance improvements over the past few years.
 They have the mission of making things better for WordPress site operators: we are by far their biggest user base.
+So, we have a lot to gain by using their latest versions.

 Avoid Versions 5.5 of both MySQL and MariaDB if you can.
 They use the older Antelope version of InnnoDB.
 It has a limitation on index lengths that requires WordPress to use [prefix keys](https://dev.mysql.com/doc/refman/8.0/en/column-indexes.html#column-indexes-prefix).
 Those have reduced performance.